ilsekup/FYS3150/Project 5/README.md

 File used to run the functions, needs to be loaded with armadillo and PDEsolver.cpp

 - **Geomain.cpp**
-File used to simulate the three geological cases, must be loaded with armadillo.
+File used to simulate the three geological cases, must be loaded with armadillo and PDEsolver.cpp.
 In the report this was run with n=100, and it automatically runs the last case to 3 Gyr (as time evolution is more important for this case)
 Note that these parameters produce a 22 GB textfile.
 The value for N could therefore be lowered to save space.